 he best movies have stories that entertain us, connect with us, and keep us glued to the screen.
-That kind of compelling drama happens on multiple levels, through internal conflict and external conflict.
-How you implement those two tools will determine how effective your story is.
+That kind of compelling drama happens on multiple levels, through internal and external conflict.
+How you implement these tools will determine how effective your story is.

 Because without good conflict, your story won’t hold anyone’s interest.
 So the big question becomes: how do you sustain strong conflict throughout your project?
 Today we’re going to show you.

 We’ll also breakdown internal vs external conflict across several very different films so you can see this excellent writing tool in action.

-Whether you’re working in film, television, or learning to write your first treatment, the techniques we cover can help you move your project forward.
+Whether you’re working in film, television, or learning to write your first treatment, these techniques can help you move your project forward.

 1. What are the types of conflict?